 Patrick M. Tigue was the Medicaid program director at the State of Rhode Island Executive Office of Health and Human Services for three years.
 Previously, he served as director of Operations and Strategy, Commercial Products at Neighborhood Health Plan of Rhode Island with responsibility for operational oversight, regulatory affairs, sales, and strategy for the company’s commercial product line.

-Matt Wimmer serves as administrator for the Idaho Division of Medicaid.
-He has worked for the Idaho Department of Health and Welfare since 2008.
+Matt Wimmer served as administrator for the Idaho Division of Medicaid.
+He had worked for the Idaho Department of Health and Welfare since 2008.
 Previously, he worked with the American Academy of Pediatrics San Diego Chapter providing countywide coordination and support for First 5 San Diego’s Healthy Development Services program.

 Cindy Beane administers West Virginia’s Medicaid program.
 With over 20 years of experience working in health care, Ms. Beane has held various leadership roles within the West Virginia Department of Health and Human Resources, at both the Bureau for Medical Services and the Bureau for Behavioral Health and Health Facilities.